napari/napari/docs/explanations/rendering.md

 | 10Hz      | 100          | Bad             |
 | 5Hz       | 200          | Unusable        |

-In addition to the average rate dropping there can be single slow frames, or patterns with slow and fast frames, this leads to "stuttering".
+In addition to the average framerate dropping there can be single slow frames, or patterns with slow and fast frames, this leads to "stuttering".
 These variations in framerate should be minimized as well since they will make napari seem glitchy or flakey even if the average framerate is decent.